orion512/de-data-project-udacity/README.md

 This section describes how to get use this repositrory.

 **Create Airflow Connections**
-To run this project you will need two connections in airflow.
+To run this project you will need one connection in airflow.
-- redshift database
+- postgres connection

-- Amazon Web Services
+use postgres-dw as hostname if running thought the included docker-compose.yaml

 **Initialize the database**
 before starting you will also need to run the create_tables.sql on your